guptahimDub/OnlineJavaTest/README.md

-## OnlineJavaTest
+# OnlineJavaTest

-# Supported Functionalities
+## Supported Functionalities
-•	Registration of new users.
+-	Registration of new users.
-•	Login for existing users.
+-	Login for existing users.
 •	Validation and hence present the message when incorrect information is provided.
 •	Add Task and Remove Task.
 •	Supports the checking/unchecking of tasks.